-Provisional Rules of Procedure (ZYGMUN 2018)
+Provisional Rules of Procedure (ZYGMUN 2018 – subject to review)

 - The following Rules of Procedure set out by the Secretariat are guidelines of ZYGMUN Model United Nations 2018 and shall be followed by all delegates and staff at all times during the conference on American School of Warsaw grounds.
 Rules of Procedure shall not be changed or undermined by anyone with the exception of the Secretary General, President of the General Assembly or ZYGMUN Supervisors.

 Article 1: The Secretariat